 - Animation Character Set-Up

 Online Bachelor’s Degrees in Animation

-Students pursuing a bachelor’s degree take general education courses and animation and 3D modeling courses.
+Students pursuing a bachelor’s credential take general education courses.
+They may also enroll in animation and 3D modeling courses.
 They learn the basics and then take upper-division courses that blend theory and practice.
-They focus on skills in 3D character animation along with classical animation foundations, mastering computer software programs like Adobe Creative Suite and others.
+They focus on skills in 3D character animation along with classical animation foundations.
+They also master computer software programs like Adobe Creative Suite and others.
 They may specialize in:

 - Digital Sculpting

 - Video Game Design